d3vilh/openvpn-ui/README.md

     <summary>Fallback</summary>

 #### Fallback
-If for some reason you would like to fallback to the previous version, you need to restore all the files from backup and run the container with the same parameters as you did before.
+If for some reason you would like to fallback to the previous version, you need to stop container, restore image, then restore all the files from backup you did before and finally run container with previous image.

 ##### Container and image fallback
 1. Stop and remove updated openvpn-ui container: